ThomasParkerr/AI---Final-Project/README.md

 3. **Run the Online Application**

-    Execute the following command to start the Streamlit application:

-    ```bash
-    streamlit run onlineapp.py
-    ```
+    Run the onlineapp.py file

 4. **Access the Application Online**

-    You will receive a public URL from ngrok.
-Click on the link provided by ngrok to access the web application online.
+    Run the deploy.py file to expose the app to the internet, click on the generated link

 ## Using the Application